 Olemme keränneet Suomen matkailuelinkeinolle ajankohtaista tietoa, tulevaisuuden näkymiä ja muuta hyödyllistä materiaalia Isosta-Britanniasta matkailumarkkinana.
 Englanninkielinen markkinakatsausmateriaali päivitetään kaksi kertaa vuodessa

 Finland is visible in the UK market to some extent.
 We have had some recent TV coverage, the most prominent being back in 2019 on 'The Apprentice'.
-In 2020 'World's most scenic Railway journeys', which was broadcast on channel 5 and Gordon, Gino & Fred Santa broadcasted on ITV Christmas 2020.
-Both TV series can be streamed online via their player options.
-There are talks currently with Grand Tour Productions who are filming a road trips around the Nordics for Amazon Prime.
-In terms of print media coverage, social media, good exposure from press releases Visit Finland and embassy, Team Finland.
-Operators are proactively sharing news via social, consumer and trade print media.
+In 2020 'World's most scenic Railway journeys', which was broadcast on channel 5 and Gordon, Gino & Fred Santa broadcasted on ITV Christmas 2020 and repeated heavily in 2021.
+Both TV series can be streamed online via their streaming options.
+Recently Winter Finland has been featured in December on UK TV channels.
+Greg Wallace 'Grand Christmas Adventure', and '23 Kids and counting', Christmas special.
+Gordon Ramsey's 'Unchartered' Finland episode is being streamed on Disney plus.

 The biggest TO's that are operating to Finland are TUI (including TUI Crystal Ski), Hotelplan (Inghams, Santa's Lapland brands).
 Canterbury Travels (part of Brooklyn group), Artisan Travel Company, Transun.
 Other key ones include Magic of Lapland, Best Served Scandinavia, Discover the World, Arctic Direct and Regent Holidays.